 One of the first institutions to establish an Emeriti Association was a state institution, the University of California, Los Angeles (UCLA) in 1967.
 Both large and small universities and colleges soon followed suit, each with its own culture.
 The Founding Committee believed that the celebration of Montclair State’s Centennial Academic Year provided the optimal opportunity for the University to grant official recognition to an Emeriti Association of distinguished members of the academic community whose careers and service contributed so much to the outstanding reputation of Montclair State University.

-2. Many Emeriti continue to contribute to the reputation and status of the University through their professional achievements, publications, and presentations, and their community service.
+- Many Emeriti continue to contribute to the reputation and status of the University through their professional achievements, publications and presentations, and their community service.

-3. Universities across the country have long recognized Emeriti and retired faculty as an integral part of their campus communities, supporting Emeriti Associations and benefitting from the prestige and good will created by them.
+- Universities across the country have long recognized Emeriti and retired faculty as an integral part of their campus communities, supporting Emeriti Associations and benefitting from the prestige and goodwill created by them.

-4. Emeriti are advocates for the University and its educational mission.
-Emeriti serve as ambassadors for Montclair State University in the community, state, and nation, as well as in professional and academic organizations and activities.
+- Emeriti are advocates for the University and its educational mission.
+Emeriti serve as ambassadors for Montclair State University in the community, state and nation, as well as in professional and academic organizations and activities.

 We welcome Montclair State University faculty members and administrators who have been accorded Emeritus or Emerita status.
 Faculty members approaching retirement should also contact our Association for information.
-On our website you will find the rationale for the Montclair State University Emeriti Association, our objectives or mission, our benefits and privileges, online resources for emeriti and retirees, as well as news and announcements.
-You can join our Association online by clicking on the Join Us button or by contacting us at firstname.lastname@example.org for an application.
+On our website, you will find the rationale for the Montclair State University Emeriti Association, our objectives or mission, our benefits and privileges, online resources for emeriti and retirees, as well as news and announcements.
+You can join our Association by contacting us at email@example.com for an application.

 There are many opportunities for committee memberships and opportunities to contribute your expertise to our collective effort.
 There is much that we can accomplish together.